karanS08/ctf-tools/README.md

 ## Rules

 - Don't use filthy words and be welcome for beginners and other people in this community.
-- Follow the Table foormat for the PR submissions .
+- Follow the Table format for the PR submissions .

 ---